akskskkdoene-lab/News/README.md

 Welcome to the **PROJECT: SHOWTIME Servers** configuration repository.

-This repository contains **all server-side variables and data** used by PJST game servers.
+This repository contains **all server-side variables and data** used by PROJECT: SHOWTIME game servers.
 These files control server logic, moderation systems, gameplay settings, and mod-related configurations.

 ---